Can I sell my home and become Medicaid eligible?

 But, keeping one's home or other real property is not always the goal.
 Your Medicaid attorney, first and foremost, should not be providing cookie-cutter Medicaid qualification strategies.
 Your elder care lawyer should provide you with options that are tailored to your unique situation and goals.
-So this article discusses what can be done when the client is seeking Medicaid long term care (ICP) benefits and wants to sell their home.
+So this article discusses what can be done when the client has or is seeking Medicaid long term care (ICP or Medicaid Waiver) benefits and wants to sell their home.

-What if I want to sell the home and obtain Medicaid?
+What if I want to sell the home and obtain or keep Medicaid?

 1640.0537.
 Good Faith Effort to Sell.